 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

-Students must be 16 prior to undertaking work placement.
+Students must be 16 prior to undertaking work placement as they will be in a work environment with vulnerable people and duty of care requires a substantial level of maturity.
 Therefore, students need to have their 16th birthday before 30 June in the first year of the course.

 Days worked as part of a School Based Apprenticeship or Traineeship generally satisfy this NESA requirementt.